pkkorzen/beer-cellar-restful-web-service/README.md

-﻿Simple Java RESTful web service application (back-end) for maintaining a database of beers.
+﻿Simple Java RESTful web service application (back-end) connected to MySQL Database.
+The application helps maintain a database/list of beers stored in a cellar.

 Tech stack:
 -Java 8